MrR0807/Notes/understanding-parquet-file.md

 Furthermore, trying to adapt their data representation to existing flat columnar structures by "<...> normalizing and recombining such data at web scale is [was] usually **prohibitive**".
 Thus they needed a new solution - Dremel.

-At this point, it is important to explicitly emphasize that Dremel's nested structure came to existance to solve Google's (and other web companies) natural data structure representation need, which was nested, instead of trying to apply flattening strategies and then recombination in current columnar data representation solution space.
+At this point, it is important to explicitly emphasize that Dremel's nested structure came to existance to solve Google's (and other web companies) natural data structure representation need, which was nested, in columnar databases instead of trying to apply flattening strategies and then recombination in current columnar data representation solution space.

 The creation of nested columnar structure was so successful, that opensource projects like Parquet were born.
 Later (after 4 years from Dremel publication), Google publicised another paper proving that [Storing and Querying Tree-Structured Records in Dremel](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43119.pdf) are performant and scalable.